 The Nome Eskimo Community Tribal Resource Program was created to increase NEC’s administrative capacity to start, operate and manage tribal environmental programs.

 The NEC Tribal Resources Program studies water, land, air and habitat resources, and establishes partnerships with agencies to address climate change and its effects on Nome area subsistence resources.
 In addition, the program collects data for the NEC Tribal Council to make proactive decisions, and on the implementation of future projects that impact the environment.
 The program is funded by an Environmental Protection Agency (EPA) Indian Governmental Assistance Program (IGAP) grant.

-Nome Eskimo Community's Housing Program (NEC Housing) is utilizing Federal dollars from U.S. Housing & Urban Development for our Home Renovation Services, and State funds from Alaska Housing Finance Corporation for the Weatherization Service.
+Nome Eskimo Community's Housing Program (NEC Housing) is utilizing Federal dollars from U.S. Housing & Urban Development for our Home Renovation Services.FAMILY SERVICES

 Family Services intervenes on behalf of member children who are taken into protective custody by the State of Alaska when reports of harm are received.
 We strive to promote stability, security and wellness of member families.
 Additionally, the program coordinates services and activities that sustain the betterment of children and families which include: Intervention and prevention measures, family support, family related financial, educational and training services.
 Read more.